harperreed/harper.blog/content/post/2024-03-25-my-office-is-talking-shit.md

 We are constantly iterating on the prompt and the sensors to get it to sit between annoying and funny.
 It is a wafer thin line.

+Because the system is expecting a json payload, it is really easy to extend the agent to react to other sensors.

 **Hearing is next**

 ## Codes!
 You can run this yourself.

-Speaking of code:

-You can find all the code that does the sensor grabbing / LLM funny stuff here: https://github.com/harperreed/houseagent
+You can find all the code that does the sensor grabbing / LLM funny stuff here: [harperreed/houseagent](https://github.com/harperreed/houseagent)

-The code for the eyeballs are here: https://github.com/harperreed/eyeballs-mqtt
+The code for the eyeballs are here: [harperreed/eyeballs-mqtt](https://github.com/harperreed/eyeballs-mqtt)

 I imagine it isn’t super hard to wire together, but it isn’t seamless.
 This code has been running without many tweaks for the last 6-8 months.
 It is constantly hilarious and always brings a smile to us occupants and a “wtf” from our visitor friends.

-Send me an [email](mailto:harper@modest.com) if you have any trouble.
+If you do take a swing at it - let me know.
+Also, if you have any trouble, send me an [email](mailto:harper@modest.com) and maybe I can help!

 My prediction is that this will be doable inside of home assistant shortly.